sk-zk/TruckLib/README.md

 # TruckLib

-**TruckLib** is an attempt at writing a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator (and various other formats used in the games).
+**TruckLib** is an attempt at writing a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator.
+It also handles various other things, but mapping is the primary focus.

-The library currently supports map version 876 (game version 1.36.1 and up).
+The library currently supports map version 880 (game version 1.38).

-(The code is 💩💩💩, so expect bugs, missing features, sudden API changes, inconsistent naming - you know, all that fun stuff that is exactly what you want from a library.)
+(The code is 💩💩💩, so expect bugs, missing features, sudden API changes, inconsistent naming; all that fun stuff that is exactly what you want from a library.)

 You can find some sample code in the Samples folder.
 (Proper documentation will follow eventually™.)

 TruckLib is not affiliated with SCS Software.